Pastured Poultry for Kansas City Eaters

 Are they organic?

 Our chickens are fed organic grains and are raised on pastures that would comply with organic standards.
 However, we are not certified to be organic.
-Organic has become a bureaucratic nightmare that is not really feasible for a farm our size.
 Instead, we encourage customers to come out to the farm anytime and see how we raise our animals.

 Are your chickens free range?

-When they are young, our Cornish and Poulet Rouge chickens move freely in moveable pens and are moved to fresh pasture twice a day.
-The pens provide protection from predators.
-As our Heritage birds take longer to mature, we start them in the moveable pens and move them to a larger pasture protected by electric netting as they get older (and bigger).
+We prefer to call our chickens pasture raised.
+When they are young, our Cornish move freely in moveable pens that have no floor and are moved to fresh pasture twice a day.
+The pens provide protection from predators but also giving them complete access to the nutritious and healing grass.
+As our Prairie Ranger & Heritage birds take longer to mature, we start them in the moveable pens and move them to a larger pasture protected by electric netting as they get older (and bigger).

-Our laying hens have a moveable pen as well, which they use primarily for roosting at nighttime.
-During the day, we provide a very large pasture in which they range freely, protected by electric netting.
+Our laying hens have a moveable coop, which they use primarily for roosting at nighttime.
+During the day, they have free range of our 40 acres.

 What will my chicken look like?